fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

     'https://github.com/bethrobson/Head-First-Design-Patterns'.
 ```

-This will create a clone of the Java repo from GitHub in your Pharo working directory, in a relative path of `tmp/MooseEasyRepos/bethrobson__Head-First-Design-Patterns`.
+This will create a clone of the Java repo from GitHub in your Pharo working directory, with a relative path of `tmp/MooseEasyRepos/bethrobson__Head-First-Design-Patterns`.

 > Note that we are *not* using `Iceberg` to make this clone, but a `git clone` command run in a Bourne shell via [`LibC` in Pharo]({% post_url 2019-03-16-LibC-Pharo-experiments %}).

 ## Parse Java to make FAMIX model

-Once we have a local copy (clone) of the source code, we can make the FAMIX model of it using a parser such as [VerveineJ](https://github.com/moosetechnology/VerveineJ).
+Once we have a local copy (clone) of the source code, we can make the FAMIX model of it using a parser such as [VerveineJ](https://github.com/moosetechnology/VerveineJ), which is supported by Moose-Easy.
 To install VerveineJ for our purposes, it's simple:

 - Make sure a Java Runtime Environment (`java` command) is in the execution path of your system.
 - Make a clone of the VerveineJ parser (which is itself a Java project on GitHub) with the following command in a Moose Playground: